it-at-m/refarch-templates/docs/contribute.md

 ## Project Overview

 Our project is split into two separate repositories.
-Depending on the issue you have or the feature you want to provide you need to use either the one or the other:
+Depending on the issue you have or the feature you want to contribute, you need to use either the one or the other:

 - [refarch-templates][repo-link]: Provides starter files for creating a new project
 - [refarch](https://github.com/it-at-m/refarch): Provides ready to use components (like API Gateway), integrations, libraries and other tools